jackyko1991/Hokkaido-Test/README.md

 Which value should you choose to maximize your probability to win?

-A online statistic sampling result is listed in result.txt.
+A online statistic sampling result is listed in *result.txt*.

 A randomness ratio is added so that the user can control the degree of randomness other than just using the statistical result.

+The idea is to use statistical result as a probability distribution function in binomial distribution.
+The aim is to find the value which only repeat once with expected outcome value.

+i.e. f(x)*(1-f(x))^(N-1)(x+60).

+Where x is the choosed number and f(x) is the probability distribution function.
+N is the number of player in this game.